joaoalcdev/usend/README.md

 ## 🔺 IMPORTANT NOTES:

-[1] Some assets may be at a slightly lower resolution due to not having editable creatives.
+[1] Some assets may be at a slightly lower resolution due to not having editable creatives. <br>
 [2] Dimensions, sizes and styles of mobile's resolutions were "improvised" as there was no dynamic prototype to go on explaining the specs.

 <br>